vhartman/vhartman.github.io/_posts/2024-08-07-variable-timestep-mpc.md

 </div>

 # Conclusion & Outlook
 Looking at the results it is quite clear that one should not discretize the continuous control problem uniformly if one cares about performance.
 I think the specific way to discretize is up for discussion, but the experiments show quite convincingly that a compareable solution quality can be obtained with much less computational cost when using a non-uniform disretization.

 Further, the experiments suggest that there is a bigger advantage to use such a non-uniform discretization if the systems is operating at the boundary of the constraints, and needs to e.g. not exceed a positional constraint.
-Here, a larger lookahead is required, which can either be enabled by a larger discretization timestep (and acreifice performance by doing so) or via nonuniform discretization (which seems to sacrifice less performance).
+Here, a larger lookahead is required, which can either be enabled by a larger discretization timestep (and sacrifice performance by doing so) or via nonuniform discretization (which seems to sacrifice less performance).

+I think this can be partially explained by the fact that a longer discretization step can be seen as a lowpass filter on the control signal, thereby disallowing high frequency actions{% include sidenote.html text='This is an idea that I need to devote some more time to.
+Intuitively it feels right to say that a given discretization allows actions only below some frequency.
+There should be some connection between system performance and possible control frequency.'%}.
+If we have a system that requres high frequency actions sometimes, this non-uniform discretization is helpful.

+Of course this also means that since we only allow high frequency actions at the start of the prediction window, there must be some approach that outperforms ours if we need a high frequency action later in the prediction window.

 #### Next steps
 There are many things one could do here.
 First should probably be an implementation in C++ to see how the results and speedups hold up in a real implementation compared to the python versions I have here.